EMDR Therapy

 Imagine your brain as a library, where distressing memories—whether from childhood, trauma, relationship conflicts, or family issues—are like scattered, misplaced books.
 EMDR therapy helps organize these memories, allowing them to be placed back on the shelf without overwhelming you.
 Your therapist acts as the librarian, guiding the process to support healing and integration.

-Unlike traditional talk therapy, EMDR uses guided eye movements, tapping, or sounds to help reprocess painful memories and lessen their emotional impact—without requiring you to talk about them in detail.
+Unlike traditional talk therapy that requires discussing details of traumatic events, EMDR uses guided eye movements, tapping, or sounds to help reintegrate painful memories and lessen their emotional impact—without requiring you to talk about them in detail.